solo-io/gloo/docs/content/guides/security/tls/server_tls.md

 ---
 title: Setting up Server TLS
 weight: 10
-description: Set up Server-side TLS for Gloo
+description: Set up Server-side TLS for Gloo Edge
 ---

-Gloo can encrypt traffic coming from external clients over TLS/HTTPS.
-[We can also configure Gloo to do mTLS with external clients as well]({{% versioned_link_path fromRoot="/guides/security/tls/client_tls//" %}}).
-In this document, we'll explore configuring Gloo for server TLS.
+Gloo Edge can encrypt traffic coming from external clients over TLS/HTTPS.
+[We can also configure Gloo Edge to do mTLS with external clients as well]({{% versioned_link_path fromRoot="/guides/security/tls/client_tls//" %}}).
+In this document, we'll explore configuring Gloo Edge for server TLS.

 ---

 ## Server TLS

-Gloo supports server-side TLS where the server presents a certificate to the client based on the domain specified in the client request.
+Gloo Edge supports server-side TLS where the server presents a certificate to the client based on the domain specified in the client request.
 This means we can support multiple virtual hosts on a single port and use Server Name Identification (SNI) to determine what certificate to serve depending what domain the client is requesting.
-In Gloo, we associate our TLS configuration with a specific Virtual Service which can then describe which SNI hosts would be candidates for both the TLS certificates as well as the routing rules that are defined in the Virtual Service.
+In Gloo Edge, we associate our TLS configuration with a specific Virtual Service which can then describe which SNI hosts would be candidates for both the TLS certificates as well as the routing rules that are defined in the Virtual Service.
 Let's look at setting up TLS.

 ### Prepare sample environment